The Time of Angels: Plot

 The Eleventh Doctor and Amy find a plea of help from Dr River Song for the Doctor engraved in the Time Lords' language on the flight recorder of the starship Byzantium 12,000 years prior, currently housed in a museum.
 They travel back in time, and rescue River before the Byzantium crashes on the planet Alfava Metraxis.
 On the planet's surface, the Doctor realises that while he has only met River once before, she has met him several times before.
-River explains that the Byzantium, holds a Weeping Angel in its cargo.
+River explains that the Byzantium holds a Weeping Angel in its cargo.
 She contacts Father Octavian and his militarised clerics to help capture it to protect a large population of human colonists elsewhere on the planet.

 As the clerics set up base camp, River accesses footage of the Angel from the Byzantium to verify that it is secure.
-She and the Doctor leave to study a text written about the Angels, learning that even an image of an Angel can become a Angel itself.
+She and the Doctor leave to study a text written about the Angels, learning that even an image of an Angel can become an Angel itself.
 They are unaware that Amy stayed to watch the footage, and when she blinks, the Angel appears to move.
 The Doctor helps her stop the video feed, and believes Amy is safe, but she feels something in her eye.

 Father Octavian orders them to set out through a system of catacombs to reach the Byzantium, using a gravity globe to illuminate the cave.
 The Doctor and River comment on the various statues they pass, believing they are made by the planet's extinct natives, until they recall the natives are two-headed beings and the statues are only single-headed.
 They conclude they must be weakened Angels, and that the Angel on the Byzantium purposely crashed the ship here to rescue its kind, reviving an entire army by flooding the catacombs with radiation.
 The Angels start to pursue the group.
 Amy finds that she cannot move, and the Doctor realises that the image of the Angel still exists in her eye and is making her believe this; he bites her wrist to prove she is still mobile, and they continue to flee.

 An Angel snaps the necks of the rear guard, and more Angels trap the survivors at the highest point of the cave, right underneath the hull of the Byzantium.
 The Doctor says they never should have trapped him, tells the others to prepare to jump, and shoots the gravity globe.